John and Mary Kormendy: Antarctica 2026

 Mottled petrel (This not very good picture is my life bird, identified instantly by the ship's bird expert AK.
 I saw at least one more -- this time easily recognized by me -- during the 11 AM bird count (see below).
 Mottled petrel is my 8th new bird of the trip.

 Mottled petrel from Deck 7, about an hour later.
-Again, I found it myself and this time, I also identified it myself.
-Happily, it is an easy bird to recognize, even far away.
+Again, I found it myself.
+Happily, it is easy to recognize, even far away.

 Southern fulmars suddenly got common -- old friends from previous trips to Antarctica